hmrodrigues99/PHENO_Docs/docs/source/Getting Started.rst

 Getting started with PHENO
 ==========================

-| `PHENO <https://brapi.biodata.pt/>`_ is a database dedicated to store plant phenotypic metadata.
+| `PHENO <https://brapi.biodata.pt/>`_ is a data portal for the submission, storage and sharing of metadata for plant phenotypic experiments.
-| It can also be used as a search engine to look for plant phenotypic data.
+| It can be used as a search engine to look for plant phenotypic data, and store your experiment metadata to comply with FAIR guidelines.
 | By submitting in PHENO, your project metadata will be secured, and your data will be more **FAIR**.

 Submitting Data in PHENO